jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-01/01-Introduction.md

 Hello!

-I am happy to welcome you to this page, where we'll have a look at programming and building a basic synthesizer, using Plug Data and the Daisy Seed Microcontroller.
-Feel free to follow along with my step by step instructions or simply jump to the chapter you’re most interested in at the moment!
+Welcome to this page!
+Here, we’ll explore how to program and build a basic synthesizer using Plug Data and the Daisy Seed microcontroller.
+You’re free to follow along step by step — or jump straight to the chapter that interests you most.

-Please Note that this course is aimed at beginners with little to no experience with coding and microcontrollers.
-I hope you’ll find some interesting information for your project!
+Note: This course is designed for beginners with little to no prior experience in coding or working with microcontrollers.
+I hope you’ll discover useful insights for your own project!
+What you'll learn in the upcoming chapters:

-**What we'll learn in the following chapters:**
+**What we will learn in the following chapters:**

 - [02 Installations]({{site.baseurl}}/chapter-02/02-Installations): Gives an overview of the used software and links to the download the installer.
 - [03 Components]({{site.baseurl}}/chapter-03/03-Components): Overview of the used hardware-components.